Blackrose1893/Task-Management-System/README.md

 # Task-Management-System
-Task Manager CLI
+<p>Task Manager CLI</p>
 <br>
-A lightweight, terminal-based task management system built in C++.
-It helps users create, organize, and track tasks directly from the command line, with color-coded output that makes priorities, statuses, and deadlines easy to scan at a glance.
+<p> A lightweight, terminal-based task management system built in C++.
+It helps users create, organize, and track tasks directly from the command line, with color-coded output that makes priorities, statuses, and deadlines easy to scan at a glance.</p>
 <br>
 <list>
 Features: